acgetchell/mundus-atrox/src/journals/fourth.md

 Back to **Old Owl Well**.
 The Mage receives the answer with interest, and delivers the ring.
 After consultation, the party decides that *CoralKing* shall be it's bearer.

-But the next rest period brings a strange clicking sound, and the appearance of three *Clockwork Horrors*.
+But the next rest period brings a strange clicking sound, and the appearance of three Clockwork Horrors.
 Ignoring the rest of the party, they make a beeline for *CoralKing*.

 The things have mechanical saws and pincers, and return fire with *Lightning Bolts* when *Benjamin* hits them, harmlessly, with his arrows.
 No weapon the party has seems to have the least effect on them. *CoralKing* struggles, but is astonishingly quickly subdued.